Sanders agrees to 'Medicare-for-all' change after union concerns

 During his 2016 bid for the Democratic nomination, the populist senator helped elevate the idea of a government-run Medicare-for-all system that would eliminate private insurance from the fringe to a mainstream issue among Democrats.

-Now, many of Sanders rivals running for the Democratic nomination are also pushing single-payer plans.
+Now, many of Sanders' rivals running for the Democratic nomination are also pushing single-payer plans.
 But the Sanders campaign argues that theirs is the purest form of Medicare-for-all.

 And they’ve been critical of another top-tier contender – Sen. Kamala Harris of California – for allowing private insurance to co-exist with a government-run system in her proposal.